 Gaining muscle is hard to do.
 It takes hours of training with heavy weights, eating a lot of food, and getting plenty of rest.

 It’s almost impossible to change your shape with aerobic exercise alone.
 If you’re pear shaped, all aerobic exercise will do is make you look like a smaller pear.
-Strength training gives you the power to sculpt your body the way you want it to look.
+Strength training gives you a lot more control over how you look.

 Like the man says, if “tone” is the goal, strength is the method.

 SEE ALSO: THE FLAT BELLY CHEAT SHEET

 If you want less flab and more muscle when you look down at your abs (or where they should be), check out The Flat Belly Cheat Sheet.